a-maze-d/fledex/README.md

 * **animation:** an animated, i.e. changing set of leds
 * **component** can encapsulate (and make the usage) of already predefined static and animated set of leds easier.

-All of them define a function that defines a sequence of leds (`Fledex.Leds`). which might (or might not) change over time to give the desired effects.
+All of them define a function that defines a sequence of leds (`Fledex.Leds`), which might (or might not) change over time to give the desired effects.

-Combined this might look like the following (a bit of an artificial example to demonstrate all 3 types at the same time):
+Combined, this might look like the following (a bit of an artificial example to demonstrate all 3 types at the same time):
 ```elixir
 alias Fledex.Component.Dot